powsybl/powsybl.github.io/pages/documentation/developer/tutorials/balance_computation.md

 - Change directory to `merging-view/initial`
 - Jump ahead to [Configure the pom file](#configure-the-maven-pom-file)

-You will need the path to your IGMs and the PEVF.
-Each IGM needs to be in a zip file with the EQ, SSH, TP and SV files in it.
+For the input data, you will need to have:
+- A folder containing your IGMs in CIM-CGMES format.
+Each IGM needs to be zipped with the EQ, TP, SSH and SV
-The PEVF needs to be a single file, unzipped.
-The EQBD and TPBD must also be in a folder, unzipped.
+- A PEVF file corresponding to you CGMES IGMs, it should not be zipped.
+- A folder containing the CGMES boundary files, EQBD and TPBD, unzipped as well.

 When you are done with the tutorial, you can compare your results with the code in `merging-view/complete`.

 ## Create a new project from scratch
-To create a new project from scratch, you need to create a file called `pom.xml` in `merging-view/initial` with the following content:
+To start from scratch, you need to create a file called `pom.xml` in `merging-view/initial` with the following content:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <project xmlns="http://maven.apache.org/POM/4.0.0"